What is Reflexology

 GIFT VOUCHERS MAKE AN IDEAL PRESENT FOR MOTHERS DAY, BIRTHDAY OR SPECIAL OCCASION GIFT.

-Vouchers are in units of £5, £10 or £20 (or multiples of) and can be used for half hour or 1 hour sessions or a block of treatments.
+Vouchers can be purchased for half hour or 1 hour sessions or a block of treatments.

 Full hour - £30

 Contact Suzanne for further details on 077 917 53 888

 You do not have to have a problem to benefit from a treatment, you can visit a reflexologist for the pleasure of being pampered and having a relaxing treatment or just to find time for yourself.

 However, you could also benefit from a treatment when you are ill, stressed or just feeling ‘under the weather’ and run down